No Through Road

 It’s still a tiresome process, tracing the combination of back roads on Google Maps, identifying places of transit; and then finding those places on Basecamp to drop via points.
 And because of the predilection of the Garmin software to look for ‘better’ roads, you end up having to put in an excess of such points to ensure you stay on track.

 On this trip my destination was Nundle, with roads that took me through Gundy, Timor and across Crawney Pass before sneaking me into the little-used back door to Nundle.
-It wasn’t straight sailing but a piecemeal linking of roads and not much more than tracks.
+It wasn’t straight sailing but a piecemeal linking of roads, some of which were not much more than tracks.

 A good deal of the route was following the Isis River.
 I had no idea that we had a river of such a name or that we had obviously invented the name long before the jihadists of Iraq and Syria.
 Perhaps we shouldn’t confuse Isis and ISIS.
 I was to later discover that Australia has a few Isis rivers; and that the name is closely associated with the River Thames and Oxford regattas.
 I had been aware of the Egyptian goddess of the same name.